-Limnos – Oinousses
+Limnos (Myrina) – Oinousses

 Ferries to Greece

-Limnos – Oinousses
+Limnos (Myrina) – Oinousses

 Ferries to Greece

-Limnos Oinousses ferries typically depart at 10:25.
+Limnos (Myrina) Oinousses ferries typically depart at 10:25.

-The Limnos Oinousses ferry trip can take around 12 hours 20 minutes.
+The Limnos (Myrina) Oinousses ferry trip can take around 12 hours 20 minutes.
 Crossing times can vary between ferry operator and seasons.

 Ferry price can vary based on booking factors such as number of passengers, vehicle type sailing times.
-Pricing is taken from searches over last 30 days and exclusive of service fees, last updated June 25
+Pricing is taken from searches over last 30 days and exclusive of service fees, last updated August 25

 More routes than anyone else.